lpcalisi/credctl/README.md

 ## Remote Access

-Now the magic: use credentials from **anywhere** without copying them.
+Now the magic ✨: use credentials from **anywhere** without copying them.

 **SSH with socket forward:**
 ```bash